The information in this article applies to:

 - If there is no checkmark next to Hide Toolbars, proceed to the next troubleshooting step.

 - Select Tools> Toolbars & Hotkeys> Customize Toolbars from the menu.

-- On the Toolbar tab of the Toolbar Customization dialog, click the Reset Toolbars button.
+- On the Toolbar panel, click the Reset Toolbars button.

-- A Warning message will state: "Are you sure you want to restore the default toolbars?
+- In X5 and prior, A Warning message will state: "Are you sure you want to restore the default toolbars?
 Your custom toolbars you have created will be lost.
 Click Cancel to keep current toolbars."

 - Click OK.